sara-nl/clouddocs/Windows.markdown

 1. **On the Windows VM:** On the _Shutdown Properties_ dialogue, click on the _Add_ button.
 A new _Add a Script_ dialogue will pop up.
 1. **On the Windows VM:** On the _Add a Script_ dialogue, click on the _Browse..._ button, and look there for the C:\shutdown.vbs file.
 A new entry will appear on the _Shutdown Properties_ dialogue indicating that you have added the new shutdown script.
 Click *OK* and *Apply*.
 1. **On the Windows VM:** You can reboot your Windows again.
 Make sure you have internet again.
 1. **On the UI:** You can now shut your VM down.
+Notice that OpenNebula will take some minutes to gracefuly shutdown the VM, similar time than when the VM was instantiated.

-We will remove all the installation media and prepare your VM for production.
+We will proceed now with the removal of all the installation media and prepare your VM for production.

 ## Prepare the VM for production